 Although we shall not use it in our proofs, before we proceed, we still want to mention the following strengthening of what we believe to be a noteworthy result of Alekhno's in \cite{alekhno:2012}.
 Compared to \cref{3_res:idempotents_form_boolean_algebra}, its premises are of a different nature, but its conclusions are in the same vein.
-In \cref{3_res:idempotents_form_boolean_algebra}, the commutativity of the multiplication on the idempotents is supposed, and its associativity follows from it, being a consequence of its part~\ref{3_part:idempotents_form_boolean_algebra_2}.
+In \cref{3_res:idempotents_form_boolean_algebra}, the commutativity of the multiplication on the idempotents is supposed in part~\ref{3_part:idempotents_form_boolean_algebra_1}, and its associativity follows from part~\ref{3_part:idempotents_form_boolean_algebra_2}.
 In \cref{3_res:alekhno_improved}, it is just the other way around.
-The ordering is already used to establish the purely algebraic statement in part~\ref{3_part:alekhno_improved_1} of \cref{3_res:alekhno_improved}.
-As \cref{3_res:idempotents_form_boolean_algebra}, it applies to (not necessarily associative) partially ordered $\ZZ$-algebras, but now also when there is additive 2-torsion.
+As in \cite{alekhno:2012}, the ordering is already necessary to establish the purely algebraic statement in part~\ref{3_part:alekhno_improved_1} of \cref{3_res:alekhno_improved} which, just as \cref{3_res:idempotents_form_boolean_algebra}, applies to (not necessarily associative) partially ordered $\ZZ$-algebras, but now also when there is additive 2-torsion.